pflanze/ml2json/docs/usage.md

 3. it's possible to customize what fields are output in the JSON by using a config file; see default_config.pl and `./mk2json --help`.

-4. run `./mk2json sourcedir targetfile`, perhaps with the additional options of your choice (in particular you need to use the `--mbox-glob` option, if the files are not named according to the default mbox glob pattern, `*.mbox`).
+4. run `./mk2json sourcedir --json-to targetfile`, perhaps with the additional options of your choice (in particular you need to use the `--mbox-glob` option, if the files are not named according to the default mbox glob pattern, `*.mbox`).

 5. the temp / attachments dir is structured as follows: